 For multiple clusters under a data center, the remediation processes run in parallel.
 If the remediation process fails for one of the clusters within a data center, the remaining clusters are still remediated.

-When you remediate hosts against baseline groups containing an upgrade baseline and patch or extension baselines, the upgrade is performed first.
+Since vCenter Server 6.7 Update 2, you can select multiple baselines instead of grouping them in a baseline group first.
+When you remediate hosts against multiple baselines or baseline groups containing an upgrade baseline and patch or extension baselines, the upgrade is performed first.

 Host Upgrade Remediation